 The company adopted the A. O. Smith Combined Incentive Compensation Plan (the "plan") effective January 1, 2007.
 The plan is a continuation of the A. O. Smith Combined Executive Incentive Compensation Plan which was originally approved by shareholders in 2002.
 At the company's annual meeting of stockholders on April 14, 2009, an amendment to the plan was approved to increase the authorized shares of Common Stock under the plan by 1,875,000.
-The number of shares available for granting of options or share units at December 31, 2011, was 1,918,931.
+The number of shares available for granting of options or share units at December 31, 2012, was 1,633,354.
 Upon stock option exercise, restricted stock grant, or share unit vesting, shares are issued from Treasury stock.

-Total stock based compensation cost from continuing operations recognized in 2011, 2010 and 2009 was \$5.7 million, \$5.4 million and \$5.1 million, respectively.
+Total stock based compensation cost recognized in 2012, 2011 and 2010 was \$6.8 million, \$5.7 million and \$5.4 million, respectively.